 - A number of fine-detail notes around motion, derived from game-design.

 - Permission priming.

 Because this redesign hasn't formally launched, there's only so much I can show.
 I can say that after some preliminary testing, the redesigned setup flow has nearly a 100% completion rate, which includes two OS-level permissions being granted and 10 data points gathered.
 As soon as the redesign is made public, I'll be updating this case study with mocks from the release, our findings, and the results of testing step-by-step.

 Thought this process, numerous people helped form and evolve the concepts.
-Malia Eugenio, Whistle's UX designer, was key in moving through the iterative process.
-Emmy Armintrout, our frontend developer, turned the spec for our float-label into a usable thing which accelerated and enriched testing, and added sincere value across the org.
+The entire team jumped in for feedback sessions and design workouts.
+Also Emmy Armintrout, our frontend developer, turned the spec for our float-label into a usable thing which accelerated and enriched testing, and added sincere value across the org.